Advaita Vedanta: Etymology

 The word Vedānta is a composition of two Sanskrit words: The word Veda refers to the whole corpus of vedic texts, and the word "anta" means 'end'.
-The meaning of Vedānta can be summed up as "the end of the vedas" or "the ultimate knowledge of the vedas".
+From this, one meaning of Vedānta is "the end of the Vedas" or "the ultimate knowledge of the Vedas".
+Veda can also mean "knowledge" in general, so Vedānta can be taken to mean "the end, conclusion or finality of knowledge".
 Vedānta is one of six orthodox schools of Hindu philosophy.